Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Preliminaries: a CBI Model of Correlated Executions

+The following theorem shows one can conservatively gain confidence in a bound $b$ on $X$ (see \cite{zhao_assessing_2019}). \begin{theorem}[univariate CBI] Let ${\mathcal D}_u$ be the set of all probability distributions over the interval $[0,1]$.
+Using \eqref{eqn_post_cf_bound_with_complete_prior}, the optimisation problem is solved by Fig.~\ref{fig_unicbi_wc_prior}'s prior distribution: using this prior, $P(X< b \mid n\mbox{ executions without failure})$ equals the infimum\footnote{To obtain this solution, one constructs sequences of feasible priors (where each subsequent prior in a sequence gives an increasingly worse value for the objective function) that converge ``\emph{almost everywhere}'' to a prior that gives the infimum.
+This prior differs from the feasible priors converging to it at $X=b$.
+As a consequence, it is the value of $P(X<b\mid\ldots)$ from this prior, rather than $P(X\leqslant b\mid\ldots)$, that is the infimum.}. \end{theorem}

-\begin{insight}[The basic CBI idea] Rather than a single fully specified prior distribution, one considers the set of \textbf{all} feasible prior distributions that satisfy an assessor's stated PKs.
-And, for a given posterior measure of dependability (e.g. posterior confidence in a bound on $X$), CBI determines the most pessimistic value for this measure -- no feasible prior gives a more pessimistic value, and any prior that does must violate at least one PK.
-In this sense, CBI supports conservative assessments. \end{insight}
+\begin{insight}[The basic CBI idea] One considers the set of all feasible priors that satisfy an assessor's PKs.
+For a given posterior measure of interest (e.g. posterior confidence in a bound on $X$), CBI determines a prior that gives the most pessimistic value for this measure -- no feasible prior gives a more pessimistic value, and any prior that does must violate at least one PK.
+The CBI prior is referred to as a ``worst-case'' prior. \end{insight}